ndag/ultrametrics/README.md

 % Returns:
 %	u - the value of uGH between the two input spaces
 ```
-There is an associated test file:
+There is an associated test file and also a subfolder containing an experimental demostration:
 - **test_uGH.m** (exemplifies computation of uGH between random dendrograms.
 Includes visualization.
 We suggest you run it many times.
 Here's an example output:
 ![output](https://github.com/ndag/ultrametrics/blob/master/dendros.png)
+- ** experimental_demostration ** (Zhengchao:continue)